 Created by a slew of public officials and religious leaders, the Dawes Severalty Act hoped to achieve the following six accomplishments: Break up native American tribes to rid them of their social dynamic and individualism, progress Native farmers and the agricultural community, reduce the cost of welfare given to natives, secure large chunks of the reserved land, and open the remainder of the reservations to white settlers for profit.

-The Dawes Sevaralty Act ultimately hastened the fate of the Native Americans; the natives were forced to undergo attempts of assimilation and become “Euro-Americanized.”
-The unity and passion that existed in Native American tribes was tied-into their religious beliefs and the land in which they lived.
+The Dawes Severalty Act ultimately hastened the fate of the Native Americans; the natives were forced to undergo attempts of assimilation and become “Euro-Americanized.”
+The unity and passion that existed in Native American tribes were tied-into their religious beliefs and the land in which they lived.
 Their grounds were sacred; the land and the earth were the foundation of their beliefs and traditions.
 They did not see land as an economic vehicle, only as an embodiment of their existence.
 This contrast in beliefs and the weighty interpretative difference of the earth ultimately amplified the discord among natives and white settlers.

-Although land was sacred to them, the Natives believed that in order to survive they would have to succumb and surrender to the progressive movement.
+Although the land was sacred to them, the Natives believed that in order to survive they would have to succumb and surrender to the progressive movement.
 They were forced to adopt the values of the majority and view land as real estate and not sacred grounds.
 The Natives were taught how to use their land efficiently to promote profit and sound economic values.
 While being inducted as citizens of the majority, the Natives were forced to shed their ideologies and exchange their traditions for an industrious sentiment.
 This transition ultimately separated the Natives from the United States Government’s welfare and supervision programs.

 Important Provisions of the Dawes Act: